alexpaul/Trie/README.md

 ## Objectives

 * Understand benefits of the Trie data structure.
+* Be able to implement a Trie Node.
 * Be able to implemeent the Trie data structure.
 * Be able to insert a new word into a Trie.
 * Be able to search for a word in a Trie.